 What causes it?

 Despite the fact that asthma is a relatively common health problem, nobody really knows what causes it.
 What we do know however, is that you’re twice as likely to be asthmatic if your parents have asthma, than someone who doesn’t have family history of the condition.
 And if allergies run in your family – such as eczema or hay fever – you’re also more likely to have asthma.
+Understanding the link between asthma and eczema might be the key to managing your condition.

 Smoking can also increase your risk – there’s even evidence that babies born to mothers who smoke while they’re pregnant have a higher risk of developing asthma.
 Being obese may increase your risk too.